avaiaco/get-that-bread/docs/ABTEST.md

 **Variations:** I want to test a login page prompting the user with their email and password and a seperate page that prompts the user for their username and password.

+### Nicholas Plamondon
+**A/B Test Name**: Emphasized Google Sign-Up vs. Neutral Sign-Up Options

+**User Story Number**: US1 (Account Creation)

+**Metrics**: # of users completing sign-up, time to complete sign-up, sign-up method used (Google vs. manual email/password)

+**Hypothesis**:
+My hypothesis is that by visually emphasizing the Google sign-up option could see a higher sign-up rate, as it is much more convinent than manually entering everything and most people are pretty familiar with logging in via google.
+If empahsis is placed on this option over manual we could see higher retention during the onboarding process.

+**Experiment**:
+To test we can have two different versions of the sign-up screen: In the control version, both sign-up options (manual email/password and Google) are presented with equal visual weight and placement.
+In the test version, the Google sign-up option is emphasized.
+This will include positioning the Google button at the top of the screen, possibly making it larger or using a more vibrant color, and maybe also adding supportive text such as “Fastest way to get started."
+Users would be assigned randomly and completion rates, time to complete, and which method users chose would be tracked.
+We’ll also optionally track short-term retention to see if one method correlates with better user engagement.

+**Variations**: Variation A (Control): Sign-up screen presents both Google and manual email sign-up equally (neutral layout, stacked buttons) and Variation B (Test): Google sign-up button is emphasized in size, color, and position (top of the screen), with supporting text like “Recommended” or “Fastest way to get started.”
+Email sign-up is still available but appears secondary